Mono Couple becomes Poly Couple

 • 8 Boredom to 17 Anger is -10

-And you will take notice of the positive things and not loose sight of them in the fog.
+Over time, you will hopefully see the "bad-day size" shrinking as more positives happen while you work to reclaim things, and you will take notice of the positive things and not lose sight of them in the fog.

 These are worth lifting up.